-After attending the first annual Royal Foundation Forum, Duchess of Cambridge for National Portrait Gallery to see ‘Victorian Giants: The Birth of Art Photography’ Exhibition.
+After attending the first annual Royal Foundation Forum, Duchess of Cambridge visited National Portrait Gallery to see ‘Victorian Giants: The Birth of Art Photography’ Exhibition.

 This major exhibition is the first to examine the relationship between four ground-breaking Victorian artists: Julia Margaret Cameron (1815–79), Lewis Carroll (1832–98), Lady Clementina Hawarden (1822–65) and Oscar Rejlander (1813–75).